Frederick Timbury

-Frederick Richard Vaughan Timbury (12 July 1885 – 14 April 1945) was a rugby union player who represented Australia.
+Frederick Richard Vaughan Timbury (12 July 1885 – 14 April 1945) was an Australian rugby union player who represented Australia.

 Timbury, a lock, was born in Gladstone, Queensland and claimed a total of 2 international rugby caps for Australia.

 He also represented Queensland at cricket and tennis.
 A fast bowler, he played six first-class matches for Queensland, taking 14 wickets.

 He became a solicitor, and was an outspoken advocate for water diversion irrigation for western Queensland.
 He was mayor of Roma when he died in 1945.